JavierMendez-Coder/my_launchx_app/README.md

 ## About The Project

-Practice project designed by [Carlo Gilmar][carlogilmar] aimed to teach a common way to structure of a JavaScript project along with its unit tests.
+Practice project designed by [Carlo Gilmar][carlogilmar] aimed to teach a common way to structure a JavaScript project along with its unit tests.

 <p align="right">(<a href="#top">back to top</a>)</p>